 3) Recipe Costing Cards

 Create a recipe costing card for each of your bar drinks (and any food you offer).
 These cards would include every detail relating to every liquor, these come down to the single pieces of garnish.
 Making these cards and training your staff on how to use them eliminates waste and over-pouring.
 Plus, it provides a great training tool for new bartenders and other staff who do not have enough experience.

 For your bar’s convenience, we have below given a few examples of how your recipe costing card must look like, following which it can help not only to reduce any wastage in your bar but will also ensure that your liquor costs have reduced considerably.

 All causes for waste are avoidable and are a direct result of a lack of cost control management and training.
 Waste includes drinks that are made incorrectly, spilled drinks, and spoiled ingredients.
 The waste sheet includes what the item was that it was wasted, why it was wasted, and how much that waste costs.
 Keep track of what gets wasted and you will see a drop in waste, along with an automatic drop in your pour cost.
 Below we have given an example of how your waste sheet must look, which will help you to keep track of what got wasted and will also help you to reduce the wastage of the same item in the future.

-Hope after reading this, all your apprehensions regarding liquor and food cost control have been cleared, and now you are ready to increase the profits of your bar in an organically!
+Liquor has a high-profit margin, which makes it a lucrative option for restaurant owners.
+However, maintaining the liquor inventory and keeping the liquor costs in control is also tedious.
+We hope that after reading this, all your apprehensions regarding liquor and food cost control have been cleared, and now you are ready to increase the profits of your bar organically!